BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 - api_id, the octet string ciphersuite_id || "BLIND_H2G_HM2S_", where
-          ciphersuite_id is defined by the ciphersuite and "BLIND_H2G_HM2S_"is an ASCII string comprised of 15 bytes.
+          ciphersuite_id is defined by the ciphersuite and "BLIND_H2G_HM2S_"is an ASCII string composed of 15 bytes.

 Outputs: